yogo95/js-zrim-core/README.md

 - string getVersion() : returns "1.m.p" with m you minor version and p your patch version.
 - string[] listLoggerNames() : This function returns the list of know logger names
 - Logger getLogger(string|null|undefined) : This function returns the logger
-to use with the given name.
+- string[] listLoggerNames() : List the logger names known or available to use with the given name.
 In case the name is null or undefined, the function must return the default logger.
 - void setLogger(string|null|undefined, Logger) : This function define